-Digital printing uses only CMKY toners so if the document uses a Pantone and/or a metallic color, the front end must translate those colors as close as possible using CMYK.
-While this translation will come very close on most Pantone colors, there are some (like fluorescent colors, metalics and some pastels) that digital printing will not match as well.
+Digital printing uses only CMYK toners so if the document uses a Pantone and/or a metallic color, the front end must translate those colors as closely as possible using CMYK.
+While this translation will come very close on most Pantone colors, there are some (like fluorescent colors, metallics and some pastels) that digital printing will not match as well.

 What do I need to know about setting up my data file for variable data printing?

 All variable text, barcode data, variable graphic names, anything that will be needed to create the variable data on the final printed piece needs to be supplied in a database format such as .xls, .csv, or .txt.
 Use the first row of the data file to title the columns.
 Every database column represents a different variable field used in the layout.
 Each row under the header is a record and equates to all the data needed to complete a variable data printed piece.
 If your project pulls data from multiple data files, sort and merge the data together into a single data file.
 Delete unused fields.
 Don’t put the entire address in one field or separate the address to the extent that the house number is in one field and the street name is in another.
 Provide your data in upper and lower case letters.
 Be consistent in data entry.
 Proof your data and review it for accuracy, omissions and duplications.
 The text file is the least preferred format but usable if set up and output correctly.
 If variable graphics/pictures are being used, make sure that they are all provided along with the other data components.
 We can create most barcodes from your data file (e.g. postal codes, UPC, Data Matrix, and QR).

 What are the requirements for images and graphics for printing?